Top 5 Text to Video AI Generator: A Definitive Guide

 Seed

-Seed is a numerical identifier that controls randomness.
-When you reuse the same reference image, prompt, and other settings, an identical Seed tends to produce very similar results—helping you lock in face, clothing, and overall style.
-For a series, reuse the same Seed when you want the protagonist to stay consistent.
+Seed is a numerical identifier that controls the randomness of AI generation.
+When using the same reference image, prompt, and other settings, an identical Seed will produce nearly identical results—this locks in your character face, clothing, and overall visual style.
+For a series, always use the same Seed to ensure your protagonist stays consistent.

 Create Count

-Create Count sets how many videos the AI generates in one click.
+Create Count determines how many videos the AI will generate in one click.
 A higher number gives you more versions to pick from but uses more credits.
-Start with 1 to test your prompt and reference image, then increase it when you are ready to produce multiple consistent clips for your series.
+Start with 1 to test your prompt and reference image, then increase it only when you are ready to produce multiple consistent clips for your series.

 Step-by-Step: Directing Movement with the Motion Brush